-Dr Lisa Wade is Head of the Department of Arts and Humanities at the University of Suffolk, and is an Associate Professor in the Faculty of Arts, Business and Applied Social Science.
-She completed her PhD at the University of Essex where she remains an Honorary Senior Fellow within the School of Philosophy and Art History.
+Dr Lisa Wade leads the Centre of History and Heritage at the University of Suffolk.
+Lisa completed her PhD at the University of Essex where she has remained an Honorary Senior Fellow within the School of Philosophy and Art History.

-As an art historian, Lisa specialises in the imagery of Hell and the Last Judgement in Italian Renaissance art in particular.
+Lisa is an Art Historian who specialises in the imagery of Hell and the Last Judgement in Italian Renaissance art in particular.
 She has appeared on TV and radio in discussion on this subject and she contributed to Phaidon's 30,000 Years of Art, and 10,000 Years of Art.
 She also works on the representation of women in the religious art of the Italian Renaissance, on saints and martyrs and on eighteenth-century theories of the sublime.